Apple 16in MacBook Pro (2020) vs Apple 27in iMac (3.1GHz, 6-core, 10th-gen, 2020) full review

 13in MacBook Pro

 So what do you get for your money?
-If you had £1,249/$1,299 to spend then the iMac would be the more powerful option.
-You'd get a 3.6GHz quad-core processor (albeit an i3, which means no Turbo Boost) and you'd get a discrete graphics card.
+If you had £1,299/$1,299 to spend then the iMac would be the more powerful option.
+You'd get a 3.6GHz quad-core 8th-gen processor (albeit an i3, which means no Turbo Boost).

 As you can see there is no question here about the iMac offering much better bang for your buck.
 But what if your need for speed is less important than your need to have a portable Mac?
 Read on.